HEILValkyrie/MovingRoad/README.md

 ## License

-MIT License -- feel free to use, modify, and distribute.
+BSD-3 License -- feel free to use, modify, and distribute.

 ---